-As usual with analysing computer feeds and speeds, the ‘goodness’ is a combination of multiple factors – the MHz level of the CPU, the size of the RAM, the browser application used, and how many other applications are running at the same time, either launched by the user or silently in the background.
+The performance of the computer is a combination of multiple factors – the MHz level of the CPU, the size of the RAM, the browser application used, and how many other applications are running at the same time, either launched by the user or silently in the background.

 Keep the computer clean from crapware

-Last, remember that even the most powerful computer in the world can run out of juice, if there’s all kinds of crapware in the browser or running in the background.
-So remember to read carefully the instructions about Google Chrome being the preferred browser and what to do to keep the browser and the computer clean.
+Event even the most powerful computer in the world can run out of juice, if there’s all kinds of crapware in the browser or running in the background.

 Do not run other apps parallelly or in the background

 We strongly recommend only using the computer only for the sole purpose of scouting the games of the event and displaying the game scores on the scoreboard.
-Since the computer is handily there, it is tempting to use the same computer for all kinds of tasks such as checking web site, running Skype chats, managing event videos, playing music from iTunes, editing event pictures with Photoshop.
-But do NOT do that.
-All these applications are performance hogs that eat up computer performance, which, in turn, impacts the Scores app performance.
+Computers are, by definition, multi-application devices and any other applications, especially multimedia applications, eat up computer performance, which, in turn, impacts the Scores app performance.

 Google the web for help articles how to optimize your Windows and Mac computer performance